 From the East - Station Thessaloniki History Center (Tsimiski) with the bus lines 3K, 5.5A 6,12,33, 58

-In the area and in a very short distance there are several parking lots that facilitate those who decide to visit the monument with their car.
+In the area and within a very short distance, several parking lots facilitate those who decide to visit the monument with their car.

-Inside the White Tower, you learn the history of Thessaloniki, in a very beautiful environment designed for this purpose.
-A visit to this historic monument will offer you a journey through time that will surpass your expectations.
+Inside the White Tower, you learn the history of Thessaloniki in a very beautiful environment designed for this purpose.
+A visit to this historic monument will offer you a journey through time, surpassing your expectations.

-We believe that everyone who visits Thessaloniki should visit the White Tower!
+We believe that everyone who visits Thessaloniki, one of the best mainland destinations in Greece, should visit the White Tower!
 Even if you’re not interested in Greek history, the top of the Tower overlooking Thermaikos and the city will steal your breath!